 Learning a novel thing is in no way an easy task but surely not an impossible one.
 All you need is to have a sheer will, patience during the entire learning journey, and consistency to give at least an hour daily to learn new words and sentences.

 #2 Set Your Goals.

-The next important point falling is to set language learning goals.
+The next important point is to set language learning goals.
 Once you know what you want to accomplish from it, you could better channel your energy in that way and put effort accordingly.
-For instance, you are learning a language out of interest then putting an hour daily and reaching an intermediate level in that specific language goes enough, but on the other hand, learning for professional purpose needs at least 2 hours daily along with securing a proficiency in it.
+For instance, you are learning a language out of interest then putting in an hour daily and reaching an intermediate level in that specific language is enough, but on the other hand, learning for professional purposes needs at least 2 hours daily along with securing a proficiency in it.

 #3 Begin with the common terms.

-Words for Greetings or introductory words are the best you can begin with comprising Good Morning, Hello, etc. Find prior 50 to 100 commonly used words in relevance to that language and start jotting it in your diary.
-Revise them regularly to keep in mind.
+Words for Greetings or introductory words are the best you can begin with: Good Morning, Hello, etc. Find prior 50 to 100 commonly used words in relevance to that language and start jotting it in your diary.
+Revise them regularly to keep them in mind.

 #4 Move from simple to complex sentences.

 After having command over the daily used terms, the next step in a row is to connect word-to-word to speak a sentence.
-Start from Basics- “Introducing Yourself” and then move forward from assertive sentences to interrogative and ask others “Their Introduction” and this way go on… Do translation works daily of minimum 10 sentences, if wanted to learn at the earliest.
+Start from Basics- “Introducing Yourself” and then move forward from assertive sentences to interrogative and ask others “Their Introduction” and this way goes on… Do translation works daily of a minimum of 10 sentences, if you want to learn at the earliest.

 #5 Bring in conversation.

-Merely learning the words and sentences will not let you utter it before a linguist.
-You need to bring the language in conversation.
-Unless you speak what you are learning in that language, you couldn’t build your confidence or dexterity in the lingo.
+Merely learning the words and sentences will not let you utter them before a linguist.
+You need to bring the language into the conversation.
+Unless you speak what you are learning in that language, you can't build your confidence or dexterity in the language.
 You can simply talk to google assistant or Siri after changing the phone setting under the language section and check if you can speak intelligibly.